Fall, Spring, Summer, Academic Year

 Refer to Application tab for more details

-Students visit nearby museums, theaters, and cultural sites throughout the semester.
-One-day excursions may offered to locations such as Asturias, French Basque Country and San Sebastian, Navarra, Bayonne, St. Jean de Luz, Urdaibai and Oma.
-Additionally, a wide variety of activities are offered every week, including hiking, sports, cinema, bowling, cooking, dance clases, and guided tours.
-Dates and exact locations are at the discretion of the Resident Director and they vary from session and session and semester to semester.
+Students visit nearby museums, theaters, and cultural sites throughout the program.
+One-day excursions may offered to locations such as St.-Jean-de-Luz, San Sebastián, Urdaibai, Oma, and Bordeaux.
+Additionally, a wide variety of activities are offered every week, including hiking, sports, and guided tours.
+Dates and exact destinations are at the discretion of the Resident Director and vary from semester to semester.

 Fall: Late August to mid-December